Building with Kinook

 Once all panels have been installed, plug every hole and crack with jointing compound, filler, or plaster.

 Acrylic wall sealant is useful for corners, apply it with a soft corner knife (used for applying silicone) as per picture on the right.

-A netting paper sanding tool (picture on the right) is a nice alternative to classic paper sanding as it wears out more slowly and brings less dust.
+An abrasive mesh sanding (picture on the right) is a nice alternative to classic paper sanding as it wears out more slowly and brings less dust.

-Shelves without a floor-based support will require vertical panels, as they reinforce the horizontal shelves.
+Shelves without a floor-based support will require vertical panels.
+The vertical panel will reinforce the horizontal shelves.